spanifer/Portfolio-Project-HTML-CSS/README.md

 1. To reduce image size [tinypng.com](https://tinypng.com/)

 # Testing
-The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.
+The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project. feature
 - [W3C Markup Validator](https://validator.w3.org/) - [Results](assets/images/readme/w3c-results/)
 - [W3C CSS Validator](https://jigsaw.w3.org/) - All Passed Without Errors
 <a href="https://jigsaw.w3.org/css-validator/check/referer">